SheffieldML/deepGP/README.md

 				Netlab ----------------

 Getting started:
- - Please check deepGP/html/index.html for a short overview of this package (TODO!).
+ - Please check deepGP/html/index.html for a short overview of this package.
  - Check deepGP/matlab/README.txt for a quick manual.
  - Check deepGP/matlab/tutorial.m for introductory demonstrations.